negrutiu/nsis-install-plugin/README.md

 ### `github-token`

-GitHub token used to authenticate the download request.
-Should be used to avoid running into GitHub API rate limits.
+Custom GitHub token used for authentication when accessing the GitHub API.
+This is used to avoid running into GitHub rate limits when downloading release assets.
+Defaults to `${{github.token}}`, which is automatically provided by GitHub Actions.

 ### `url`